How can we be reducing alcohol-related problems?

 In this interview, Dr. Dwight Heath shares some of his knowledge and insights on reducing alcohol-related problems.
-He is the world’s leading anthropological authority on alcohol and drinking.
+He is the world’s leading anthropologist on drinking.
 He has studied studied cultures around the globe.
-As a result, he understands how drinking patterns are related to the prevalence (or absence) of alcohol problems.
-He is interviewed by your host, David Hanson.
+As a result, he understands how drinking patterns are related to alcohol problems.
+Or to their absence He is interviewed by your host, David Hanson.

 Be sure to visit Dr. Heath’s Teach Safe Drinking to Your College-Bound Teen.

-Dr. Heath, your work has shown amazing variability in how people think about and use alcohol around the world.
+Dr. Heath, you have shown amazing variability in how people think about and use alcohol around the world.
 Could you give an example of how attitudes toward alcohol differ from country to country.

 Dr Heath —

 I’d be glad to.
-Attitudes toward drink are very important because they greatly influence drinking behaviors.
-In France, because wine is considered a food rather than an alcoholic beverage.
-It is available in school cafeterias, and airline pilots historically had it with their meals.
+Attitudes toward drink are very important because.
+That’s because they influence drinking behaviors.
+In France, wine is considered a food.
+So it’s available in school cafeterias.
+And airline pilots historically had it with their meals.

-Children are taught how to drink wine in their family and can buy it easily at grocery stores.
+Children are taught how to drink wine in their family.
+They can buy it easily at grocery stores.
 In contrast, in Sweden until recently, no one could buy alcohol except by written request.
-And all alcohol was sold in a state monopoly store.
+And all alcohol was sold in state monopoly stores.

-Further, it has been repeatedly shown that members of religious groups prohibiting alcohol are disadvantaged if they drink it.
+Further, it has been shown that members of religious groups prohibiting alcohol are disadvantaged.
+That is, if they drink it.
 The lack of guidelines leads to a high proportion of problems among those who do consume.
 Alcohol is forbidden but said to be empowering, sexually arousing, and disinhibiting.
-So is it any wonder that they often drink heavily and then behave obnoxiously?
+So is it any wonder that they often drink heavily?
+And then act badly?

-You raise a significant point.
-That is, what people think and believe about alcohol influences their drinking behavior.
+You raise an important point.
+That is, what people think about alcohol influences their actions when drinking.
 Could you elaborate?

 Dr. Heath —

 Yes.
-Expectations — what people expect alcohol either to do to or for them — influence how they behave when drinking.
+Expectations influence how they behave when drinking.
+That is, what people expect alcohol to do to them.
 There is great cross-cultural evidence that people learn how to be affected by drink.
 That is, how they are to feel and act.

-Also, many experiments have been done under strictly controlled conditions (double-blind, with placebos) in different cultures.
+Also, many experiments have been done in different cultures.
 What they show is clear.
-People are affected far more by what they think they have drunk than by what they have actually drunk.
+People are affected by what they think they have been drinking.
+Far more than by by what they have actually been drinking.

-That is, when people consume a non-alcoholic beverage that they think contains alcohol, then they tend to become “intoxicated.”
+If people have non-alcoholic drinks that they think contains alcohol, they tend to become “intoxicated.”
 But when they have an alcoholic beverage that they think is non-alcoholic, they tend to act “sober.”

-Because behavior reflects expectations, a society gets the kind of intoxicated behavior that it expects of intoxicated people.
+Because behavior reflects expectations, a society gets the kind of intoxicated behavior that it expects.

-So teaching that drinking alcohol, even in moderation, leads to bad behaviors would tend to be counterproductive?
-It would appear that we should be careful not to stigmatize alcohol and the people who drink it in moderation.
+So teaching that drinking alcohol, even in moderation, leads to bad behaviors would tend to be counter productive?
+It would appear that we should be careful not to stigmatize alcohol.
+And also the people who drink it in moderation.